Munda Airport

-Munda Airport (IATA: MUA, ICAO: AGGM) is an international airport adjacent to the town of Munda, Western Province in Solomon Islands.
+Munda International Airport (IATA: MUA, ICAO: AGGM) is an international airport adjacent to the town of Munda, Western Province in Solomon Islands.

 Originally built by Japanese forces during World War II and further developed by the U. S. Naval Construction Battalions 24 and 73 following its capture.
 After the war, the airfield became a commercial airport for regional flights.

 In 2015, a New Zealand government aid and development project significantly upgraded the field to an international airport.
 The upgrade included the removal of a large amount of unexploded ordnance left behind by vacating Japanese and US forces.
 Although there were no international flights scheduled by 2019, the main economic purpose of the upgrade is to serve as an alternate field for international flights to Honiara International Airport, significantly reducing the fuel load and improving the economics of the flight.
 For example, prior to the Munda upgrade, a flight from Brisbane to Honiara had to carry sufficient fuel to return to Brisbane because that was the nearest viable alternate.

+In 2023, a new international terminal building was opened.

 Airlines and destinations

 World War II

 The Munda Point airfield was first built in World War II by Japanese forces.
 A Japanese directive in late October 1942 called for an air base to be built at Munda Point, about 150 miles northwest of Guadalcanal and Henderson Field.

 Construction began in mid-November with a great emphasis on keeping the forward airfield secret.
-The majority of airfield work done before clearing the main runway and surfacing it with crushed coral.
+The majority of the airfield work was done before clearing the main runway and surfacing it with crushed coral.
 By wiring the tops of palm trees to keep them in place, allowing work to initially escape detection.
 Finally the trunks were cut away, and runway completed.